RiotGames/cinq-docs/source/overview/backend.rst

 Required Tags
 ^^^^^^^^^^^^^

-Cloud Inquisitor `audits <https://github.com/RiotGames/cinq-auditor-required-tags>`__ EC2 instances for **tagging compliance** and shutdowns or terminates instances if they are not brought into compliance after a pre-defined amount of time.
+Cloud Inquisitor `audits <https://github.com/RiotGames/cinq-auditor-required-tags>`__ EC2 instances and S3 Buckets for **tagging compliance** and shutdowns or terminates resources if they are not brought into compliance after a pre-defined amount of time.

 More information such as configuration options `here <https://github.com/RiotGames/cinq-auditor-required-tags/blob/master/README.rst>`__.

 **Note:** This is currently being extended to include all taggable AWS objects.

-Default Action Schedule
+Default Schedule for Resources that can be Shutdown
 _______________________

 +----------+-------------------------------------------------------------------------------------------+